Pre-trial investigation and interviewing the child

 During the interviews of children, the units also assess the child’s need for support and treatment.

-In the above video, David LaRooy talks about the different types of questions used.
+In the video, David LaRooy talks about the different types of questions used.